aws-samples/serverless-patterns/s3-s3-replication-sam/README.md

 # AWS S3 Bucket Replication

-This pattern enables you to replicate objects across Amazon S3 buckets, providing a reliable and scalable solution for data redundancy and disaster recovery.
+This pattern demonstrates how to replicate S3 bucket objects to multiple S3 buckets.
+Implemented with SAM.

 **Key Benefits**: